LyA0403/currency-converter-extension/README.md

 ## Usage
 1. Click the extension icon to set default currency pair (e.g., USD to TWD)
+2. Choose whether to display Chinese numerals (e.g., 一百萬, 十億)
-2. After setting up, you can:
+3. After setting up, you can:
    - Select any number on a webpage (supports regular numbers and M/B/T units)
    - Right-click and select "Convert Currency"
    - Or use the keyboard shortcut Alt+V (Command+Shift+C for Mac)